 mild and Grade IV anterolisthesis is severe.
 Anterolisthesis is often caused by bone

 "Where Medical Information is Easy to Understand"™

 WHAT DOES ANTEROLISTHESIS LOOK LIKE?

-A picture of normal appearing vertebrae appears to the right.
+A picture of normal appearing vertebrae appears above.
 Below it a

 HOW IS ANTEROLISTHESIS TREATED?